B (New York City Subway service): 1990s

-The north side of the Manhattan Bridge closed on middays and weekends from April 30, 1995 until November 12, 1995, during which B trains ran only between Pacific Street and Coney Island–Stillwell Avenue, running local on the BMT West End Line and express on the BMT Fourth Avenue Line.
+The north side of the Manhattan Bridge closed on weekdays during midday hours and on weekends from April 30 until November 12, 1995.
+As a result, B trains operated as a shuttle between Pacific Street and Stillwell Avenue, making express stops via Fourth Avenue and all stops via the West End Line.

-From February 22, 1998 to May 22, 1999, B service was cut to 57th Street on evenings and weekends due to track and tunnel reconstruction of the IND 63rd Street Line.
-Service on that line was replaced by a shuttle to the BMT Broadway Line which ran every 20 minutes.
-The 57th Street station was closed from 12:30 to 6 a.m. daily during the project.
+From February 22, 1998, to May 22, 1999, weekday evening and weekend daytime B service originated and terminated at 57th Street/Sixth Avenue instead of 21st Street–Queensbridge due to track and tunnel reconstruction of the IND 63rd Street Line; service along that line was replaced by a shuttle service that operated between 21st Street and either 57th Street/Seventh Avenue or 34th Street–Herald Square via the Broadway Line every 20 minutes and was marked with a yellow S bullet.
+The 57th Street station was closed from 12:30 to 6 a.m. every day during the project.
 The project had initially been slated to be completed in fall 1999, but normal service resumed in May 1999, ahead of schedule.